jalvesaq/vimcmdline/README.md

 You can also define what application will be run as the interpreter for each supported file type.
-If you want to do this, create a dictionary called `cmdline_app`, and add items with the 'filetype' as key and the interpreter as value, as in the example below:
+If you want to do this, create a dictionary called `cmdline_app`, and add items with the 'filetype' as key and the interpreter as value, as in the example:

 ```vim
 let cmdline_app           = {}